pfreemantlm/dev-standard/Platform/CampaignService.md

 The HTTP POST argument contains a (multipart/form-data) file (CSV, XLS or XLSX) file called "file" and an already-existing "campaignID" of the appropriate format.

-The input spreadsheet should be separated into a line per Placement “flight”.
+The input spreadsheet should be separated into a line per Placement "flight".
 That is to say, a Placement’s information should be repeated for every set of delivery dates in the plan.
 See the [sample plan file](./samples/placement_and_plan.xlsx) file for an example.

 The spreadsheet *must* contain these column headers:

 * **Placement Name** - should be unique to the Vendor and Campaign
 * **Site Name** - Vendor’s name
 * **Start Date**
-* **End Date** - signifies range for the given “flight” - dates should be SQL formatted, eg 2014-01-27
+* **End Date** - signifies range for the given "flight" - dates should be SQL formatted, eg 2014-01-27
 * **Units** - planned number of deliveries for the given date range
 * **Type** - the type of Placement; can be one of:
  * Online Video